mxmlnkn/ratarmount/README.md

 Ratarmount creates an index file with file names, ownership, permission flags, and offset information to be stored at the TAR file's location or inside `~/.ratarmount/` and then offers a FUSE mount integration for easy access to the files.

-The test with the first version (50e8dbb), which used pickle serialization, for the ImageNet data set is promising:
+The test with the first version (50e8dbb), which used the removed pickle backend for serializing the metadata index, for the ImageNet data set is promising:

   - TAR size: 1.31TB
   - Contains TARs: yes